WHAT IS JUDO?

 Judo session begin with a thorough warm up.
 Proceeding this, students, or Judoka are taught according to their level; beginners how to fall properly (break falls) and the basics, through to intermediate and advanced techniques.

 Students are encourages to develop supplementary training programmes which improve strength and endurance.
 As a result, students become more confident and energetic in their approach to life.

 JUDO CLASSES AT BUDOKWAI

 The Budokwai offers a comprehensive timetable of Judo classes for adults.
 We regularly run ABC - Adult Beginners Courses, as well classes for Beginners / Intermediate Judo and Advanced Judo.
 The latter is aimed at Judoka who are 2nd Kyu and above.
 The senior classes at the Budokwai cater for members’ needs and are responsive to the dynamic of the session.

-Mondays- with by Julian Davies.
+Mondays- with Roberto Almeida and Steve Fraser.
 This class welcomes more experienced members who want to improve and learn new technique.

 Tuesdays- Beginners class with Glenn Spiers and Jacqui Lloyd, Advanced class with Peter Blewett.